pranaymodukuru/academic-kickstart/content/authors/admin/_index.md

 ---

-I am an Electrical and Electronics Graduate currently doing my Master's in Systems Engineering and Engineering Management at Fachhochschule Südwestfalen, with a special focus on applications of Machine Learning in Industrial Automation.
+I am an Electrical and Electronics Graduate, currently doing my Master's in Systems Engineering and Engineering Management, with a special focus on applications of Machine Learning in Industrial Automation.

 My Master Thesis is focussed on developing a novel Regularization Algorithm for Multi-Task Lifelong Learning in Deep Neural Networks.
 Additionally, I am working as a Research Assistant and have a vast experience in devising algorithms for Condition Monitoring, Predictive Maintenance and Computer Vision.